Praneket/Tech-trend-dashboard/README.md

 We analyzed notebook metadata from 2015 to 2024 and categorized each into stack types using associated tags.
 Key deliverables include:

-- 📘 Dataset Merging & Preprocessing (Day 1)
+- 📘 Dataset Merging & Preprocessing
-- 📈 Stack Trend Analysis Over Time (Day 2)
+- 📈 Stack Trend Analysis Over Time
-- 📊 Stack Categorization & Author Contributions (Day 3)
+- 📊 Stack Categorization & Author Contributions
-- 💻 Final Streamlit Dashboard Deployment (Day 4)
+- 💻 Final Streamlit Dashboard Deployment

 ---